 What exactly is a fake VPN?
-When it comes to the world of the internet and Virtual Private Networks, it can get really tricky knowing what is genuinely going to keep you secure and what is a total hoax designed to make money or steal your data.
+When it comes to the world of the internet and Virtual Private Networks, it can get tricky knowing which is genuinely going to keep you secure and which is a hoax designed to make money or steal your data.
 It’s important to be able to spot a scam and determine if a VPN is fake.

 What exactly is a “fake VPN”?

-A fake VPN is any virtual private network whose primary purpose is to steal data (i.e. hackers) or track users (i.e. state actors) without the knowledge and consent of the users themselves.
+A fake VPN is any virtual private network whose primary purpose is to steal data or track users without the knowledge and consent of the users themselves.

 To be completely honest, it’s very difficult to verify whether or not a VPN is legitimate or fake.